Path

 Sydney’s Zurich Tower fit-out was awarded a 5 Star ‘Green Star’ Rating by the Green Building Council of Australia.

 Overall, Zurich globally will continue maintaining carbon neutrality for our operations, which has been achieved since 2014.
-As part of our carbon neutrality commitment, our first priority is to reduce emissions and only then offset the remaining emissions.
-Zurich Group works with a high-quality offsetting project in Indonesia.
+As part of our carbon neutrality commitment, our first priority is to reduce emissions through operational efficiency measures and then offset the remaining emissions by purchasing certified carbon credits.

 As part of our commitment to sustainability, Zurich Group is a signatory of the UNEP FI Principles for Sustainable Insurance and the Principles for Responsible Investment.

 At a global level, Zurich is proud to be a leading responsible investor.
-On top of investment returns, we are focused on achieving a net-zero investment portfolio by 2050, with 25% reduction in carbon intensity of our portfolio by 2025 compared to the 2019 baseline.
+On top of investment returns, we are focused on achieving a net-zero investment portfolio by 2050, aiming for a 25% reduction in carbon intensity of our portfolio by 2025 compared to the 2019 baseline.

 We are also a global leading impact investor.
 In 2017, Zurich globally became the first private sector investor to introduce impact targets.
 In 2018, we developed an impact measurement framework to track the success of our impact portfolio.
 Our portfolio includes green, social and sustainability bonds which contribute funding to renewable projects within Australia and across the globe.